kenshaw/envcfg/README.md

 ### Environment Variables

-By default, `envcfg` loads configuration data from the environment variable `APP_CONFIG`, and expects the value to be a [git config][git-config] style configuration file.
+By default, `envcfg` loads configuration data from the base64-encoded environment variable `APP_CONFIG`, and expects a [git config][git-config] style configuration file of sections, subsections, and keys.

 ### Config files and key data